Case of Hirsi Jamaa and Others v. Italy: Background

 The case of Hirsi Jamaa and Others v.
 Italy concerned eleven Somalian nationals and thirteen individuals from Eritrea which were part of a larger group of approximately two hundred migrants that left from Libya, headed towards Italy, on three boats in the spring of 2009.
 The boats were intercepted by Italian flagged vessels of the Italian customs and coastguard, while within the jurisdiction of Maltese maritime search and rescue region, on 6 May 2009.
 Passengers of the boats were transferred by Italian military vessels to Tripoli, Libya, where they were handed over to local authorities.
 Applicants of the case claimed that while travelling back to Tripoli, they had not been informed by the Italian authorities where they were being taken.
 Neither were the identities of passengers checked by the Italian authorities according to the applicants.

-Before the Court, applicants of the case and their representatives claimed that the Italian authorities had exposed them to the severe risk of ill-treatment by being sent back to Libya.
-In addition, the applicants claimed that by doing so, the Italian authorities had put them in the risk of being sent back to Somalia or Eritrea, their countries of origin, which also would put them at risk of ill-treatment in their native countries.
-Thirdly, the applicants also put forward complaints before the court, regarding that they had been subject to collective expulsion which is prohibited by Article 4 of Protocol No. 4.
+Before the Court, applicants of the case and their representatives claimed that the Italian authorities had put them in the risk of being sent back to Somalia or Eritrea, their countries of origin, which also would put them at risk of ill-treatment in their native countries.
+The applicants also put forward complaints before the court, regarding that they had been subject to collective expulsion which is prohibited by Article 4 of Protocol No. 4.
 Lastly, the applicants of the case complained that they had not had effective remedy in Italy against the alleged violations of Article 3 of the Convention and of Article 4 of the before mentioned Protocol.

 Hearing of the case took place before the Grand Chamber of the European Court of Human Rights on 22 June 2011.
 Several third parties were invited to attend the hearing, amongst which were organisations such as the United Nations High Commissioner for Human Rights, Amnesty International and Human Rights Watch.